Myers Recording Studio offers audio and HD video recording services for nearly 400 student recitals each academic year at Manhattan School of Music.

 All MSM College Division students receive a Stereo Audio Recording when giving their final, required graduation recital and may elect to add additional upgrades such as HD video recording, live video streaming, or multi-mic recording when they sign up.

-To schedule a recording for any type of recital (Required or Non-Required) or for more information, download the Recital Recording Request Form.
+To schedule a recording for any type of recital (Required or Non-Required), download the Recital Recording Request Form.
 This form must be submitted one month in advance of your recital date to the Recording Arts Office in Room 312 along with any applicable payment.

-Live video streaming is now offered for student recitals that take place in Miller Recital Hall.
+Live video streaming is now offered for student recitals in three halls: Greenfield Hall, Miller Recital Hall, and Mikowsky Hall.
 This is available for College Division recitals only and is subject to studio and personnel availability.

-To schedule a recording for any type of recital (Required or Non-Required), please:
+To schedule a recording for any type of recital (Required or Non-Required):

 Yes!
 MSM’s Myers Recording Studio offers HD video recording for recitals that take place in Greenfield Hall, Miller Recital Hall and Mikowsky Recital Hall.
 Video recording services are not offered in any other halls at MSM by Myers Recording Studio at this time, but a listing of recommended videographers for hire is available in Room 312.